 There is a peculiar attitude, here at the beginning of the 21st century.
 On the one hand, we agree things aren’t fine.
 On the other hand, there’s a widespread feeling that there’s nothing to be done.

-The first thing to recognize is that this is a historical anomaly.
-At transition points in the past, people had a sense that there was something—something huge — to be done.
+The first thing to recognize is that this isn’t always how the present feels: often in the past, people had a sense that there was something—something huge — to be done.
 Essays like the Communist Manifesto give people this sense.
 Before that, at the dawn of modern democracy, documents like Common Sense (in the US) and the Declaration of the Rights of Man and of the Citizen (in France) gave people the same sense.
 There was something to be done.

-I’d like to address, here, this feeling there’s nothing to be done.
+I’d like to address, here, why things feel different now.
 Despite what activists say, I believe this feeling is somewhat justified.
 I believe it shows where our society is stuck.
-It’s no simple story — not just about apathy, consumer comfort, the rise of clicktivism, or anything like that.
+It’s not stuck for a simple reason — not just because of apathy, consumer comfort, the rise of clicktivism, or anything like that.

-To start, let’s look at our institutions: elections, mass media, the global economy, representative government, public education, Facebook.
+To focus the problem a bit, let’s look at our institutions: elections, mass media, the global economy, representative government, public education, Facebook.
 Most are causing problems.
 Yet it’s common to think that, despite their problems, these institutions are somehow the end of the line.

-Some believe they can’t be changed because they’re part of a deliberately “rigged” system, fashioned by powerful people to keep themselves in charge.
-A quick study of history brings this into question: often these very institutions weren’t fashioned to keep powerful in charge.
-From public libraries to constitutional conventions, new institutions were often rebellious or non-economic and arose for idealistic reasons.
-Perhaps we imagine that “the system” today is more rigged, better at suppressing change than in feudal or monarchic times.
-But even if this were true, it wouldn’t explain the lack of vision for new institutions.
-It’s not just that we despair that new ideas would be suppressed—it’s that we don’t have plausible ideas in the first place.
+Some believe these institutions can’t be changed because they’re part of a deliberately “rigged” system, fashioned by powerful people to keep themselves in charge.
+Even if this were true, it wouldn’t explain the lack of vision for new institutions.
+It’s not just that we despair that new ideas would be suppressed—it’s that we don’t have a lot of ideas.

-But there’s a second kind of nothing-to-be-done view, that we must take more seriously.
-That’s the view that human nature is fixed, and that our current batch of institutions — including markets, democracies, and social networks — represents a kind of final, unimprovable compromise between the different aspects of human nature.
+A second kind of nothing-to-be-done view says that human nature is fixed, and that our current batch of institutions — including markets, democracies, and social networks — represents a kind of final, unimprovable compromise between the different aspects of human nature.
 On this view, our current institutions make the best possible balance of autonomy against collective responsibility, of equality against opportunity, of consumer affluence against self-expression and public participation, and so on.
 Broadly, they’re the best way to balance individual incentives with our ideals.